top of page

 Infrastructure Costs

 The aging infrastructure imposes growing costs.
-The losses caused by service disruption from repairs or accidents or terrorism are hard to fully monetize just as the harms from passenger's frustrations.
-The money-saving delays in the upgrades drive up the total costs and risks (proverbial "stitch in time saves nine").
-The more intensive traffic and extensive the road network, the less the transit efficiency.
+The losses caused by service disruption from repairs, accidents, or terrorism are hard to monetize, just as the harms from passenger's frustrations.
+The money-saving delays in the upgrades drive the total costs and risks (the proverbial "stitch in time saves nine" works here).
+The more intensive traffic and extensive the road network, the less the public transit cost efficiency and the higher the eco-footprint.

-Oppose to cyclists and buses, compact, agile, and fast FELA mingles fine with the cars.
-So, FELA increases the capacity of road or parking by 6 or 20, and by cutting 20-30x axle load (determinant of structures' longevity), FELA saves a fortune on the maintenance.
+Opposed to cyclists and buses, compact, agile, and fast FELA mingles fine with the cars.
+So, FELA increases the capacity of road or parking by 6 or 20 accordingly, and by cutting 20-30x axle load (determinant of infrastructures' longevity), FELA saves a fortune on infrastructure maintenance.

 Energy Consumption

-In the Life Cycle Assessment, vehicle weight and size are prime drivers of the embedded and used energy and consequent pollution.
+In the Life Cycle Assessment, vehicle weight and size are prime drivers of the embedded and used energy, thus of the consequent eco damage.
 A car's weight is 20x its payload.
-Such absurd resource-tensity incites the development of new modes, but a human factor gets in the way of technologically feasible options.
+Such absurd resource intensity incites the development of new modes, but a human factor and cultural prejudices get in the way of rational and technologically feasible options.

-Granted, FELA weighs 2-3x as of a bicycle, but FELA outperforms cyclists 2-4x in a much cozier and safer ride.
+Granted, FELA is 2-3 times heavier than a bicycle, but FELA outperforms cyclists 2- 4 times in a much easier, safer, all-trip-conditions ride.

 Commute Times Get Longer Where Transit Modal Share is Higher

-During rush hours, urban transit averages crawling 10-15 km/h.
-Being a captive passenger in this situation, I hate myself for opting out of my biking.
+Urban transit averages crawling 10-15 km/h during rush hours.
+When I was a captive bus passenger, I hated myself for opting out of my bike.

-City permeability for FELA is as for a cyclist, but being car-agile and fast, FELA cuts even the driving commute time.
+City permeability for FELA is high as for a cyclist, but being car-agile yet off-road, FELA cuts even the driving commute time.

 The Other Urban Transit Challenges

 1. As the ill-planned or uncoordinated land use causes urban sprawl and activities scattered, the total costs and inconvenience of public transit increase.
 So, funding transit doesn't result in an adequate ridership rise.
-Expanded outskirts restrict the residents in access to the transit, making them car-dependent.
-This problem gets more pressing for the aging retirees and for their social services.
+Expanded outskirts restrict the residents' access to public transit, making them car-dependent.
+This problem gets more pressing for the aging retirees and their social services.

 The elders can ride FELA long after becoming dangerously unfit drivers.
 With mobility independence, they stay productive and happy longer.

-2. Over-funding (i.e. diminished pay-off), under-funding (i.e. unmet demand), and transit stagnation are common.
+2. Over-funding (i.e., diminished pay-off), under-funding (i.e., unmet demand), and transit stagnation are common.
 Still, the transit developments don't ease congestion: Although transit accommodates more people per land footprint than cars, those stop-go-big-sluggish-boxes clutter streets so much that even cyclists avoid commutes along tram lines.
-Effective passengers' flow is much less than OEM occupancy of transit vehicles suggests.
+Effective passenger flow is much less than OEM occupancy of transit vehicles suggests.

-Agile, compact, and "door-to-door" FELA is nimble as a motor-scooter but much cleaner and safer for all.
+Agile, compact, and "door-to-door" FELA is as nimble as a motor scooter but much cleaner and safer for all.

-3. Post-industrial urbanites are of sporadic trips, especially in our gig- or part-time jobs' economy, which is in conflict with the initial transit purpose to [uninterruptedly] move masses between areas of jobs and housing districts.
+3. Post-industrial urbanites are sporadic trippers, especially in our gig- or part-time job economy, which conflicts with the initial public transit purpose to [uninterruptedly] move masses to and fro between areas of jobs and housing districts.

-Subsidized fares to incentivize ridership are futile: to stats people, who can afford it, just drive.
+Subsidized fares to incentivize ridership are futile: according to stats, people who can afford cars, despite the public transit.
 TTC (Toronto Transit Committee) translates by a pragmatic wit as "Take The Car".
-As a TTC user, I can share my own tragic-comic experience.. next time.
-As a publicly owned, accessibility, or equity-motivated service, the urban transit doesn’t prioritize profitability nor it physically can.
+As a TTC user, I can share my tragic-comic experience.. next time.
+As a publicly owned, accessible, or equity-motivated service, urban transit doesn’t prioritize profitability, nor can it physically.

 I avoid TTC whenever I can.
 Occasional one-two hours cycle-commute on empty-summer-night streets is a thrill vs. tedium of walking-waiting-riding-waiting missed transfer-riding again-still walking.

-As I imagine myself pedaling FELA uninterruptedly at 50-70 kph through the illuminated night city, the adrenaline rush makes me feel a man (which is not good without adequate physical response).
+As I imagine myself pedaling FELA uninterruptedly at 50-70 kph through the illuminated night city, the adrenaline rush makes me feel like a man (which is not good without adequate physical response, btw).

 4. The capital-intensive infrastructures, especially the subway, lag behind the ever-changing demands.
-Notice (on the pic.) that Bus Rapid Transit needs the separate lane, stations, under-/over- passes for passengers.
+Notice (on the pic.) that Bus Rapid Transit needs separate lanes, stations, and under-/over- passes for passengers.
 All of that is costly and intrusive.
 Cases of BRT failure prove its dubious efficiency.

-Just like Hwys, BRT lanes are prone to an "induced demand" problem.
-Such a capital- and maintenance-heavy infrastructure can't be resilient nor in sync with community needs.
+Like Hwys, BRT lanes are prone to an "induced demand" problem.
+Such a capital- and maintenance-heavy infrastructure can not be resilient nor in sync with everchanging community needs.

-Now, mentally replace motorbikers and the BRT on this picture with FELAs, and considering their 100-200x resource-efficiency, try to find objections to FELA promotion as an active personal vehicle in a city.
+Now, mentally replace motorbikers and the BRT in this picture below with FELAs, and considering their 100-200x resource-efficiency, try to find objections to FELA promotion as an active personal vehicle in a city.

 Bus Rapid Transit infrastructure